Cloud Cost Optimization: How to Reduce Your AWS/Azure/Google Bill

 - GCP Committed Use Discounts

 These options trade flexibility for significant long-term savings.
+Understanding multi-cloud and hybrid strategies can also influence commitment decisions.

 Optimize Storage and Data Transfer

-Storage is cheap — until it is not managed.
+Storage is cheap β until it is not managed.

 - Move cold data to archival tiers